-- Environment – If it’s wild and disorganized in a room, it often promotes the same kind of actions.
+- Environment: If it’s wild and disorganized in a room, it often promotes the same kind of energy shown by your child.

-- Season – Winter months may increase hyperactivity because of less free play outdoors.
+- Season: Winter months may increase hyperactivity because of decreased free play outdoors.

-- Sensory processing – How a child takes in the sensations from their environment is totally unique and kids that are hyperactive may be wanting more of those sensations simply because of how their brain works!
+- Sensory processing: How a child takes in the sensations from their environment is totally unique.
+Kids that are hyperactive may be seeking out those sensations simply because of how their brain works!
 (More on this in a minute…)

 The Game Changer for Hyperactive Kids…

-See the brain is looking for MORE sensations and it won’t be satisfied until it gets it.
-That’s why our hyperactive kids keep pushing the envelope, seeming not to hear or understand us when we tell them to sit down.
+Their brains are looking for MORE sensations and aren’t satisfied until they get it.
+That’s why your hyperactive kid keeps pushing the envelope, seeming not to hear or understand you when you tell them to sit down.

-BUT, there’s a huge bright light at the end of the tunnel and that’s using sensory strategies to help us deal with and handle a hyperactive child or toddler, whether they are 3, 4, or 12 years old.
+BUT, there’s a huge bright light at the end of the tunnel, and that’s using sensory strategies to help you deal with and handle your hyperactive child or toddler, whether they are 3, 4, or 12 years old.

 When I think about how to handle a hyperactive child, three different solutions come to mind, all of which are natural ways to calm a hyper child.
-They are sensory-based strategies that I’ve used as an OT and as a mom, but more importantly, they work!
+They are sensory-based strategies that I’ve used as an OT and as a mom, and most importantly, they work!
 Let’s take a look:

 Now take those ideas of structure and rhythm and apply it to these activities: